 Where to See Cherry Blossoms, Blooming Trees, and Magnolias in Prague?

 Although Prague is beautiful at any time of the year, it looks especially gorgeous in spring.
 Blooming almond trees, magnolias, cherry blossoms, apple trees, and lilac alternate.
 And local photographers are on the constant hunt for the best shots.
-If you plan to visit Prague in spring, here is my list of the best spots to enjoy the city in full bloom.
+If you plan to visit Prague in spring, here is my list of the best spots to enjoy the city in full bloom

 Seminary Garden (Seminářská záhrada)

-The Seminary Garden on the Petrin hill between a funicular and palaces of Mala Strana is the best place for a romantic walk in the early spring.
-Not only can you admire 2100 flowering fruit trees growing in the garden, but you also will enjoy breathtaking views of the city.
+The Seminary Garden on the Petrin hill between a funicular and the palaces of Mala Strana is the best place for a romantic walk in the early spring.
+Not only can you admire 2100 flowering fruit trees growing in the garden, but you will also enjoy breathtaking views of the city.
 First, almond blossoms appear.
 Usually, it happens during March, depending on the weather.
 Apple, pear, and cherry trees follow.
 And Petrin changes its color from pink to white.
 Try to come here before the afternoon while the slope is still sunlit.

 Photo of the view from the Seminary Garden in Mala Strana, Prague.